 - Delivery: Self-paced online, 6 hours of pre-recorded lectures with self-assessment quizzes (not graded) and a multiple choice final exam (graded).

-Credentials: A Probability and Statistics Foundations Badge be issued to students who pass the exam and participants will be able to download and print a Binghamton University issued certificate of course completion.
+- Credentials: A Introduction to Probability and Statistics digital badge be issued to students who pass the exam and participants will be able to download and print a Binghamton University issued certificate of course completion.

 ABOUT THE COURSE

 This course teaches the foundational concepts of data analytics that is the fundamentals of probability and statistics.
 Data science is a growing field of study and practice as data is quickly becoming the world most abundant and untapped resource.
 Social, mobile and the proliferation of interconnectivity via the internet has led to vast amounts of data; however, we all require the ability to transform these raw data into meaningful information to help make better and faster decisions.
 Introduction to Probability and Statistics provides the class participant with the means to convert several forms of data into usable information.